wandb/docs/docs/guides/track/log/log-models.md

 downloaded_model_path = run.use_model(model_name="<your-model-name>")
 ```

 The `use_model` function returns the path of downloaded artifact file(s).
 Keep track of this path, as you will need to have this path to link a model.
-In the preceeding code snippet, we stored the file path in a variable called `downloaded_model_path`.
+In the preceding code snippet, we stored the file path in a variable called `downloaded_model_path`.

 <details>